 Acrylic spray sealant

 Plasticine clay is a type of oil-based clay that never hardens.
 The warmer it gets the more moldable it is.
-Crayola makes a type of clay like this called modeling clay.
-If you use Crayola modeling clay try to use the lightest colors as the darker colors will stain your plaster and make your tooth pink... or blue... which could make people wonder what your whale has been eating!
+Crayola makes a type of clay-like this called modeling clay which comes in many colors.
+If you use Crayola modeling clay try to use the lightest colors possible as the darker colors will stain your plaster and make your tooth pink... or blue... which could make people wonder what your whale has been eating!

 A whale tooth is about the shape of your thumb but a little wider and longer.
 To make this mold, make a model of your thumb from the plasticine clay, as in the diagram.
 It should be about 4 inches tall and 2 to 3 inches in diameter.
 Then roll out more clay to about a thickness of three-quarters of an inch and wrap it around your tooth model gently.

 Dishwashing Liquid Shield

 Be sure not to press the model into the mold or it will stick together.
 One sure method to keep the model and mold from sticking to each other is first painting the model with dishwashing liquid.
 The soap forms a shield.

 Make a base so the mold will stand up on its own and pull out the model tooth from your new mold.

 Now you are ready to mix the Plaster of Paris.
 You may want to wear gloves for this because the plaster will dry your skin.
 Measure about two cups of dry plaster into a bowl you don't care about (not a good mixing bowl).
 Use cold water to mix the plaster or it will harden too fast.

 Mix with your hands, pouring a little water in at a time until it looks like smooth pudding.
 Slowly pour the plaster into the tooth mold.